sebastianteres/st-mssql-tools/README.md

 - Insert/Update stored procedure (usp_TableName_Post)
   - It takes only one parameter named @p_Records of type UDT (the corresponding generated UDT).
 This procedure can save a single row or multiple rows (see st-mssql-proc for more information).

+The Javascript file contains a module that exports the table object with methods to access the generated stored procedures:

+#### Static methods

+##### TableName.all
+Returns a st-promise resolved with the list of all rows on the corresponding table.

+##### TableName.byId
+Takes an id.
+Returns a st-promise resolved with the single row if found.

+##### TableName.saveList
+Takes an array of objects that conform to the generated UDT.
+Returns a st-promise resolved with the list of all new and updated rows.

+#### Instance methods
+##### save
+Saves the instance to the DB by calling usp_TableName_Post

 ## Limitations

 Right now it only works for tables with one identity column (auto-increment).